 What is a strategic alliance?

-A strategic alliance is basically a business power couple – a business relationship where two companies stay independent, but partner up to crush common goals, tap into each other’s audiences, get competitive advantages, and amplify their brand visibility together.
+A strategic alliance (or strategic partnership) is a relationship where two companies stay independent but partner to pursue shared goals, tap into each other’s audiences, and amplify brand visibility together.

 Top 10 strategic alliance examples